miguelasd688/4-legged-robot-model/README.md

 # 4-legged-robot-model

+This code is the last version that runs on the raspberry pi, for the simulation code that runs on PC check the old branch.

 Working on python3

--pybullet and numpy needed to run the simulation.
+-numpy, evdev, pyserial and simple-pid needed to run the robot.

-(run: walking_simulation_example.py)
+(run: robot_main_RPI.py)
 _______________________________________________________________________

--pybullet, numpy, evdev, pyserial and simple-pid needed to run the robot.
+-You can also run its telemetry.
+Pandas and matplotlib needed.

-(run: walking_robot.py)
+(run: run_telemetry.py)
 _______________________________________________________________________

 more info at: https://www.youtube.com/channel/UCBpFFCjtieDb8WiO7yLvaBw